In order to promote environmental initiatives within the ISO 14001 scope of certification, the Company has implemented the Mazda Environmental Policy.

 Environmental Monitoring

-The Company is taking appropriate actions and is implementing measures to prevent recurrence.
+The Company is taking appropriate actions and is implementing measures to prevent recurrence of environment-related legal violations and complaints.

-As part of its EMS, Mazda conducts environmental education—covering topics such as environmental issues, trends inside and outside Japan, the Company’s environmental initiatives, and environmental conservation activities at different workplaces—for all employees once a year, and for EMS leaders twice a year.
+As part of its environmental management system, Mazda implements environmental education programs—covering topics such as global environmental issues, trends inside and outside Japan, the Company's environmental initiatives, and environmental preservation activities at different workplaces—for all employees once a year and for environmental management system leaders twice a year.
 The Company also encourages employees to obtain environment-related public qualifications and offers support for employees working toward these qualifications, including financial support through the Mazda Flex Benefit System.*

 * The Mazda Flex Benefit System is a selective benefit system.
 Individual employees can seek the type of assistance that most suits them by choosing from a number of preset benefit options within the scope of allocated points.